 - Go Waterfalling.

-- Horse riding in mountains.
+- Horse riding in the mountains.

-- A HotTub soak under the stars.
+- Relax in a hot tub under the stars.

 - Mercier Orchards.